AI-SoftwareArchitect/Promptless/README.md

 -  **App Improvement:** Continuously improves code or generates new applications inside `/app` folder.
 -  **Short-Term Memory:** Stores past thoughts and actions to guide future decisions.
 -  **Secure & Isolated:** Operates within a container with limited permissions.
+-  **Dashboard (Reactjs & GraphQL)** Sends data and see visually errors , memory of ai agent and commands performed.

 ---